 So if the sea isn’t your cup of tea (yet) and you’re open to something new, here’s a pitch for freediving:

 If you live by the coast then freediving is perfect for the time-poor; I can be in and out before breakfast.
 It’s repeatable too; I’ve dived the same local headlands and reefs over and over and I’m always seeing something new.
-Also, you can travel with it; Australia alone has almost 60,000km of coastline, that’s a lot of playground!
+Also, you can travel with it; Australia alone has almost 60,000km of coastline, that’s a lot of coast to explore!

 Find yourself a dive buddy!
 There’s safety in numbers and it’s way more fun to share the ocean with your mates.